isomerpages/moe-peicaisec/_announcements-3/Racial Harmony Day 2025.md

 us that the diverse cultural threads in our society are intricately intertwined, working together to form a vibrant and unified whole.
-The objective of RHD is to help students recognise the importance of mutual understanding, appreciation, and respect among our various ethnic communities ; all of which are key to preserving the strength and harmony of our multicultural society.</p>
+The objective of RHD is to help students recognise the importance of mutual understanding, appreciation, and respect among our various ethnic communities; all of which are key to preserving the strength and harmony of our multicultural society.</p>
 <p>This year, our RHD commemoration continued to deepen students’ awareness